BirdeeHub/shelua/README.md

 Especially when you have a lot of `json` and would rather use `cjson` and deal with tables than use `jq` and bash arrays

+# ATTENTION:

+> [!WARNING] This library is still under development.
+It is not stable yet.
+Use at your own risk.
+> It may undergo major changes, such as to how settings are applied.

 ## Install

 via luarocks: `luarocks install shelua`